-The LUCA Cross-Country League (previously known as the LCL) is London’s historic cross-country league for universities in London.
-Held across five races over two terms, students compete for individual and team success.
+The LUCA Cross-Country League (previously known as the London Colleges League; LCL) is London’s historic cross-country league for universities in London.
+Held across four races over two terms, students compete for individual and team success.

 The league gives students the chance to race in some of London’s finest parks and measure their improvement over the season … and the years.

 Students of the University of London are expected to compete for their college team.
 Students without a college team may enter on behalf of the University of London.

 Races are typically 5k (two laps) for women and 8k (three laps) for men.
 All races are held on a Wednesday at 3.00pm.